msawczyn/EFDesigner2022/README.md

 bump your changes up against the new templates.
 Not much has changed that didn't absolutely _need_ to be changed due to the VS2022 differences, but there may be a bugfix or two your customized templates don't have.
 But, hey ... if you've been customizing the templates, you know the drill, right?

+**Known issues**
+The designer's based on the Microsoft Modeling SDK, and [that SDK currently has a bug](https://developercommunity.visualstudio.com/t/DSL-Editor-context-menu-is-empty/1565770?space=8&q=dsl+context+menu+broken) preventing certain context menu items from appearing.
+Unfortunately, those are the menu items that allow you to add details like classes, enums, properties and the like.
+According to the response to the bug report, it has been fixed in Visual Studio 17.1 preview 2.
+We're crossing our fingers hoping that it makes it all the way through to 17.1 release version.

 ### Shout out and a big thanks
 <!-- <table border="0" cellspacing="0" cellpadding="0" style="border:none">
 <tr vstyle="center" style="border:none"><td>to</td><td><a href="https://www.jetbrains.com/?from=EFDesigner"><img src="https://msawczyn.github.io/EFDesigner/images/jetbrains-variant-2a.png"></a></td><td>for providing free development tools to support this project.</td></tr>